genesis-community/genesis/t/README.md

-While Genesis was designed to be distributed with no perl dependencies besides a version of perl that was released within the last decade, testing it does require some CPAN modules and further configurations.
+While Genesis was designed to be distributed with no Perl dependencies besides a version of Perl that was released within the last decade, testing it does require some CPAN modules and further configurations.

 Furthermore, testing Genesis also requires the same system dependencies on